bhatnagaranshika02/bhatnagaranshika02/README.md

 ## Competitive Programming
 I usually code on Hackerrank, Hackerearth platform.
-I have done competitive programming on GeeksForGeeks and Codechef as well I have been practising competitive programming since a long time and nowadays improving my data structures and algorithms concepts with deliberate practise.
+I have done competitive programming on GeeksForGeeks and Codechef as well I have been practising competitive programming since a long time and nowadays improving my data structures and algorithms concepts with deliberate practice.
 I have worked with C, C++, Java, Python, R, JavaScript languages and also have interest to explore Julia and Go languages